 If you have enough room between your countertop and a top drawer, you could install a sliding countertop extension that slides out when you need it, then back in when you’re done (now you see it, now you don’t!).
 In order for this to work, you’ll have to add drawer guides like these for the extension to slide out on and to support it when it’s extended.
 A lightweight countertop material would work best for this DIY mod so that it’s not too heavy when it’s pulled out for use.
 Since this project requires cutting into your RV’s cabinetry, make sure you feel comfortable doing it, or ask someone else who does.

 If you hear words like install or drill in a DIY project and immediately think no way, then this countertop extension idea is for you.
 It’s so easy it’s almost instantaneous!
 Step 1—purchase one or two cutting boards with feet attached, like these.
 Step 2—set them on your RV’s cooktop.
 Done.
 Just set them up when you need them, then store them away in a cupboard or pantry when you don’t.
 The feet allow the range to breathe (important if it’s gas).
-No tools or handyman know-how required.
+No tools or go now handyman know-how required.

 Not having much room to work in your kitchen can be so maddening.
 But don’t give in and resort to ordering out for every meal.
 Give one of these DIY countertop extension projects a try!
 You’ll be amazed at what a difference a little extra space will make!